rocky-jaiswal/my_blogs/source/2021-06-05-aws-dev-associate-notes.html.markdown

 date: 05/06/2021
 ---

-### Courses / Practice Exams
+In May 2021 with God's grace I was able to pass the AWS Certified Developer Associate exam.
+This post will hopefully help you to prepare / revise the main concepts for the exam.
+This is based on my personal study / opinion and may or may not be the best way to prepare for you :)

-Best way to prepare is by starting here - https://aws.amazon.com/certification/certified-developer-associate/.
-Then sign-up for Udemy and start doing the exam course/s
+I recommend that everyone starts with the exam overview here - https://aws.amazon.com/certification/certified-developer-associate/.
+Then sign-up for Udemy and start doing the exam course/s that they feel suit them best.

 **Recommendations**